-- Eight restricted funds have been identified and these are: - The Geoffrey Harris Award restricted fund relates to income received from Ipsen for the award including associated costs.
-This award was presented (digitally) at the e-ECE 2020 which was held 5-9 September 2020.
+- · Eleven restricted funds have been identified and these are: - Novo Nordisk restricted fund for the advancement of education in endocrinology.
+Usually, two courses are held each year in an in-person format.
+In 2021, two courses took place digitally (7-9 April and 25-29 October 2021).
+Whilst there would have been some expenditure before the course dates the majority of the expenditure would have been around the time of the courses. - The Geoffrey Harris Award restricted fund relates to income received from Ipsen for the award including associated costs.
+This award was presented (digitally) at the e-ECE 2021 which was held 22-26 May 2021.
 The majority of the expenditure would have been around this time. - The Jens Christiansen restricted fund relates to income received from Novo Nordisk for two awards (one clinical and one basic) including associated costs.
-The award was presented (digitally) at the e-ECE 2020 which was held 5-9 September 2020.
-The majority of the expenditure would have been around this time. - Novo Nordisk restricted fund for the advancement of education in endocrinology.
-Usually, two courses are held each year in an in-person format.
-In 2020, only one course could take place, and this was in a digital format (23-27 November).
-Whilst there would have been some expenditure before the course dates the majority of the expenditure would have been around the time of the courses. - AGHD is a restricted fund in relation to an audit project aiming to collate Adult Growth Hormone Deficiency (AGHD) patient data from participating centres and to analyse, at the local, national and European level, the best treatment practices now and in the future.
+The award was presented (digitally) at the e-ECE 2021 which was held 22-26 May 2021.
+The majority of the expenditure would have been around this time. - AGHD is a restricted fund in relation to an audit project aiming to collate Adult Growth Hormone Deficiency (AGHD) patient data from participating centres and to analyse, at the local, national and European level, the best treatment practices now and in the future.
 Timing of the expenditure is in relation to the project milestones.
-This project has now finished, and the financial reconciliation can now be completed.
+This project has now finished, and the financial reconciliation completed. - PARAT is a restricted fund in relation to the ESE PARAT Programme which aims to identify, define and plan the delivery of potential solutions to improve future outcomes and care for patients with parathyroid disorders.
+Timing of the expenditure is in relation to project milestones.
+This project has now been completed and the financial reconciliation can be completed.